rafsanhussain/rafsanhussain.github.io/README.md

-## Md Rafsan Hussain
+## Md.
+Rafsan Hussain

+<p>I am always keen to expand the spectrum of my skills to fit into new research or job environments.
+Specifically, I am confident to adapt quickly and work in a team comprising personals from multiple disciplines.
+I always deliver what’s promised.
+Through solid organizational skills, interpersonal abilities, personal drive and enthusiasm, I made a positive impact on my portfolio.
+Act now and discover my portfolio.</p>

 <p>I am a premium level Graphic Designer.
-My expertise is expressed with skill, competence & knowledge to create amazing work that will benefit you.
-I can design logos, banners, posters, brochures, business-cards, flyers, magazine-cover, newsletters, and I am an Office365 expert.
-Act now and discover my proven work.
+I can design logo, banner, poster, brochure, business-card, flyer, magazine-cover, newsletter, and I am an Office365 expert.
 I want to express the power as an expert, in order to create benefits to the organization.
-Your organization could trust me and I believe that you wouldn't be mortified with my work.</p>
+Your organization/institution could trust me and I believe that you wouldn't be mortified with my work.</p>

 ### EDUCATIONAL PURSUIT